briandowns/recipes/food/hot_sauce/fermented/red_habanero.md

 * Fully clean jar, lid, rubber stopper, bubbler
 * Sanitize all of the above with StarSan
-* Sanitize all bottles and lids, and Ninja jar and blade top with StarSan
+* Sanitize all bottles and lids, and blender and blade top with StarSan

 ## Ingredients